SimonSubokLee/ston-docs-son/admin/intro.rst

 STON also provides simple setup for administrators because it is specifically designed to offer an edge server for administrators.
 The Web Management page provides an intuitive setting.
 Detailed server settings can be configured by editing only two XML files.

-Effects of the Edge Server
+Benefits of the Edge Server
 ======================
 The following lists the effects of the edge server: